<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 The occasional use of heavy force or exertion is unavoidable.
 It goes without saying, but all construction workers absolutely need training on proper lifting techniques.

-2. Awkward Grips & Posture
+2. Awkward Grips & Postures Risk

 Lifting an awkwardly shaped or positioned object turns a worker’s back into a ticking time bomb.